bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Process

 1. Discover Phase
-  1. Write three categories you are most interested in from the following list across the top of a sheet of paper to form columns:
+  1. Choose three categories that seem the most interesting from the following list:
     - education
     - economy
     - health/wellness